awsdocs/aws-lambda-developer-guide/doc_source/lambda-dotnet-coreclr-deployment-package.md

 AWS Lambda offers additional templates via the [Amazon\.Lambda\.Templates](https://www.nuget.org/packages/Amazon.Lambda.Templates) nuget package\.
 To install this package, run the following command:

-The trailing `::*` in the command signals to install the latest version\.
 Once the install is complete, the Lambda templates show up as part of `dotnet new`\.
 To verify this, again run the following command:

 You should now see the following: